-- The protozoan Entamoeba histolytica causes amebiasis, an infection that is endemic in parts of the United States - The parasite can be present in the host as either an encysted or a trophozoite form.
+The protozoan Entamoeba histolytica causes amebiasis, an infection that is endemic in parts of the United States.
+The parasite can be present in the host as either an encysted (which is passed in feces, resistant to treatment and infective) or a trophozoite form (active, feeding, motile, can replicate and can be encysted).

-- Initial ingestion of the cyst may result either in no symptoms or in severe amebic dysentery characterized by the frequent passage of bloodstained stools. - •symptom occurs after invasion of the intestinal mucosa by the actively motile and phagocytic trophozoite form of the protozoan.
+Initial ingestion of the cyst may result either in no symptoms or in severe amebic dysentery characterized by the frequent passage of bloodstained stools.
+Symptom occurs after invasion of the intestinal mucosa by the actively motile and phagocytic trophozoite form of the protozoan.

-- •Trophozoites may spread to the liver through the portal vein and produce acute amebic hepatitis - •Many patients continue to excrete cysts for several years after recovery from the acute disease and therefore are a hazard to themselves and other persons
+- > Trophozoites may spread to the liver through the portal vein and produce acute amebic hepatitis. - Many patients continue to excrete cysts for several years after recovery from the acute disease and therefore are a hazard to themselves and other persons.